Antistatic agent

+Spinning and fibers

+Fibers are often treated with dilute solutions of antistatic agents together with lubricants.
+Typical antistate agents are alkyl phosphates and phosphonates, various soaps, and ammonium salts.

+Fuels

-Antistatic agents are also added to some military jet fuels, and to nonpolar organic solvents, to impart electrical conductivity to them and avoid buildup of static charge that could lead to sparks igniting fuel vapors.
-Stadis 450 is the agent added to some distillate fuels, commercial jet fuels, and to the military JP-8.
+Antistatic agents are also added to some military jet fuels, and to nonpolar organic solvents, to impart electrical conductivity, thus avoid buildup of static charge that could lead to sparks igniting fuel vapors.
+The static dissipator additive Stadis 450 is the agent added to some distillate fuels, commercial jet fuels, and to the military JP-8.
+"Stadis" is a trademarked brand, and Stadis 450 primarily consists of toluene, naphtha, dinonylnaphthylsulfonic acid, and propanol.
 Stadis 425 and Dorf Ketal's SR 1795 are similar compounds, for use in distillate fuels.
 Statsafe products are used in non-fuel applications.
 Antis DF3, similar to Stadis 425, is an amber-colored liquid composed of polyamine and polysulfone.
 Oil-soluble sulfonic acids, e.g. dodecylbenzenesulfonic acid, can be also used as part of some antistatic additives.

 Antistatic agents can be added to nonpolar solvents to increase their conductivity to allow electrostatic spray painting.
 (Oxygenated solvents have too high conductivity to be used here.)

 The polysulfones can be prepared by reacting olefins, notably alpha-olefins, with sulfur dioxide.
 The polyamines can be prepared by reacting epichlorohydrin with aliphatic monoamines.